B1G-M0N3Y/pirate-radio/README.md

 Pirate Radio is a fun, pirate themed clone of the popular music sharing platform SoundCloud.
 Learn more about the app [here](https://github.com/B1G-M0N3Y/pirate-radio/wiki)

+To get started, simply just clone the repo by clicking on the clone button on the top right of this page.
+One you have successfully downloaded the project, npm install in both the frontend and backend folders.
+When you are ready to spin up a local server, run the npm start command in both your backend and front end respectively.

 # Important Links
 ## [Home](https://github.com/B1G-M0N3Y/pirate-radio/wiki)
 ## [Features](https://github.com/B1G-M0N3Y/pirate-radio/wiki/Features)